matteobolner/metabolomics_missing_data_imputation/README.md

 2. Chemical Annotation File:
    - Must contain a column named "CHEM_ID" matching the metabolite IDs in the data file
+   - Using purely numeric IDs for metabolites is not recommended, due to R's handling of numeric columns.
+You can handle this by prefixing them with "X" in both the column names of the data file and in the CHEM_ID column
    - Must include "SUPER_PATHWAY" column for identifying xenobiotics

 ## Output